jaromrax/shspe/README.md

   2. `mkdir root.build` :create extra root.build directory and **go there**

-  3. configure with the big line bellow ending with `-DCMAKE_INSTALL_PREFIX=$HOME/root`
+  3. configure with the big line bellow ending with `-DCMAKE_INSTALL_PREFIX=$HOME/root` and  `-Dpython3="ON"` to set the installation dir and python3 for jupyter

-  4. `time cmake --build -- -j4` :build - prepare for 1:30h with 4 cores; j4=9730s user - 43m total;
+  4. `time cmake --build . -- -j4` :build - prepare for 1:30h with 4 cores laptop; j4=9730s user - 43m total;
      8cores -9973s - 45:19total; 2cores - 6499s - 55:58 total

   5. `source bin/thisroot.sh` - it could/may be included in .zshrc .bashrc